chriscct7/WordPress-Plugin-Directory-Slurper/README.markdown

 ### How long will it take? ###

-Your first update will take a while.
-You'd be well-advised to let it run overnight.
+Your first update will take much longer than any other (about 30 - 60 minutes for code checkouts and 15 - 30 minutes for readme checkouts)

 But subsequent updates are smart.
 The script tracks the SVN revision number of your latest update and then asks the Plugins Trac install for a list of plugins that have changed since.
 Only those changed plugins are updated after the initial sync.